MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/communication-identity-readme.md

 ms.service:
 ---

-# Azure Communication Identity client library for JavaScript - Version 1.0.0
+# Azure Communication Identity client library for JavaScript - version 1.0.0

 The identity library is used for managing users and tokens for Azure Communication Services.